coherentsolutionsinc/anywhere-configuration/README.md

 #### Consuming configuration in development

-Here is the example adapter implementation for consuming `.json` configuration:
+Here is the example configuration adapter implementation for consuming `.json` configuration:

 ``` csharp
 // The code is taken from CoherentSolutions.Extensions.Configuration.AnyWhere.Json.dll